cristianoliveira/dogmeat.nvim/README.md

 Dogmeat is an all-in-one AI companion for Neovim.

-Not the smartest tool in the shed.
+Not the smartest tool in the shed, but:
 - It stays out of your way and helps when called.
-- Perfect for fetching quests.
+- It loves fetching quests.
-- Never judge you.
+- It never judge you.
 - Good boy.

-__An homage to the most iconic Fallout's companion__
+__An homage to the most iconic Fallout's companion 🐕__

 ## Features